ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 subscription-based malware blocking, or visibility of corporate split-horizon internal zone, or to distinguish between subscribers to different performance tiers.

-In the ideal implementation, client and server would bidirectionally authenticate, using DANE certificates to bootstrap TLS transport security.
+In the ideal implementation, client and server would bidirectionally authenticate, using DANE client certificates to bootstrap TLS transport security.

 ### SMTP, STARTTLS